oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ```
   "references": [
   {
-    "summary": "A URL that does not resolve with HTTP status code < 400",
+    "summary": "A URL that does not resolve with HTTP status code in the interval between (including) 200 and (excluding) 400.",
     "url": "http://example.invalid"
   }
 ```

 > The `category` is not set and therefore threated as its default value `external`.
-A request to that URL does not resolve with a status code less than 400.
+A request to that URL does not resolve with a status code from the 2xx (Successful) or 3xx (Redirection) class.

 ### 5.3.7 Use of self referencing URLs Failing to Resolve

 For each item in an array of type `references_t` with the category `self` it must be tested that the URL referenced resolves with a HTTP status code less than 400.

 > This test will most likely fail if the CSAF document is in a status before the initial release.
+For details about the HTTP status code classes see [RFC7231].

 The relevant paths for this test are: